Vyral/nate-martinez-recruiting/_posts/2019-09-16-the-key-to-changing-your-life--business-is-a-perfect-schedule.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/The+Key+to+Changing+Your+Life+%26+Business+Is+a+Perfect+Schedule.mp4
 pullquote: >-
-  If you can focus your time into two compartments each day and then review your schedule for efficiency, you can both change your life and your financial success.
+  If you can focus your time into compartments each day and then review your schedule for efficiency, you can both change your life and your financial success.
 enclosure_type: video/mp4